MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/publish-product-bundle-make-available-selling.md

 2. [!INCLUDE[proc_settings_prod_catalog](../includes/proc-settings-prod-catalog.md)]

-3. In the Product Catalog area, click **Families & Products**.
+3. In the Product Catalog area, select **Families & Products**.

-4. Open the product, bundle, or family you want to publish, and on the command bar, click **Publish**.
+4. Open the product, bundle, or family you want to publish, and on the command bar, select **Publish**.

      This will change the product status to **Active** and make it available for selling.